 Siddartha, the great Buddha, was born and enlightened there.
 Rumors whispered across the centuries say The Christ spent his missing years there.
 It was Christopher Columbus’ unreached goal.
 It eventually humbled the British Empire.

-Mark Twain played off it using clever condescensions but did not try to hide his awe . . . or his amusement.
+Mark Twain played off it using clever faux-condescensions but did not try to hide his awe . . . or his amusement.
 Gandhi looked within India and found the conscience of the modern world.
 The Beatles found Love.

 India, in its diversity and spectacle, entices every seeker of a response.
 Perhaps that response is not the answer to the question one brings it.
 Perhaps the response is yet another question handed back to the questioner.
 Perhaps it’s all a colorful illusion, without meaning – which is, in its own way, meaningful.